XiaLiPKU/CPT-DIR/content/post/24-03-15-iccr24-rising-star-competition/index.md

 ---
-title: Our submission is selected as a Oral presentation by ICCR 2024!
+title: Our submission is selected as an Oral presentation by ICCR 2024!
 date: 2024-03-15
 ---